zigurous/unity-animation-library/README.md

 ### Importing

 Import the package namespace in each script or file you want to use it.

-> **Note**: You may need to regenerate project files/assemblies first.
+You may need to regenerate project files/assemblies first.

 ```csharp
 using Zigurous.Animation;